0.0

 00.0 ℃

-Today's UV index in Oshawa, Canada will be up to 3.1, indicating a moderate level of sun exposure for the average person.
+Today's UV index in Oshawa, Canada will be up to 6.4, indicating a high level of sun exposure for the average person.
 Check the annual sun radiation in the city and our tips for today to make sure you're safe in the sun.

 The UV index in Oshawa, Canada can reach high levels during the summer months, with a peak in July.
 It's important to be aware of UV intensity and protect yourself as needed.